right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 MYTH: You need a good job to be successful with women.

-TRUTH: Some of the scrubbiest guys have the hottest women as girl-
+TRUTH: Some of the scrubbiest guys have the hottest women as girlfriends.

----

-friends.
 Why?
 They have personal status and leadership qualities that command attention and attraction.
 There's nothing complicated here.
 Nothing matters if you can convey the traits of the high-status leader (AMG).
 Now, some women are gold diggers, and you'll be able to spot them easily once you start doing this regularly.
 They will ask you about your job or your car immediately, or just outright ask you how much money you make.
 If this happens, leave.
 Don't be tempted to answer these questions unless she has answered a few of your fun ones first.
 It's okay to tell the truth, as long as you don't try to brag and dwell on the subject.

 MYTH: You have to be good-looking and rich to be successful with women.

 TRUTH: Again, nothing matters but your value and your attitude.
 If you work at a fast food place mopping floors and flipping burgers, but you know how to turn women's emotional control knobs, it doesn't compare to some guy who is a plastic surgeon in Hollywood who kisses up to women, trades his value and social status for a girl's approval, and acts like a big wussy.
 It's literally that simple.

----

 MYTH: Women like lots of compliments.